 - Social engineers may proactively approach people and draw attention to themselves using humour to create trust.

-– Many social engineering scams online take advantage of both human fear and curiosity.
-Emails or instant messages that are specifically targeted at you are often impossible to resist if you aren’t aware it is simply a social engineer, looking to trap you into clicking on a bad link.
+- Many social engineering scams online take advantage of both human fear and curiosity.
+Emails or instant messages that are specifically targeted at you are often impossible to resist if you aren’t aware it is simply a social engineer looking to trap you into clicking on a bad link.

 Awareness is the number one defensive measure against social engineers and criminals.
 Employees need to be aware that social engineering exists and also aware of the tactics most commonly used.

 Fortunately, social engineering awareness lends itself to storytelling.
-And stories are much easier to understand and much more interesting than explanations of technical flaws.
+And stories are much easier to understand and more interesting than explanations of technical flaws.

 Social engineering tricks are always evolving, and awareness training has to be kept fresh and up to date.
 For example, as social networking sites grow and evolve, so do the scams social engineers try to use there.

 It’s also important to remember that it isn’t just the average employee who needs to be aware of social engineering.
-Evidence from a number of security assessments have shown that executives are often the easiest targets.
+Evidence from a number of security assessments has shown that executives are often the easiest targets.
 They are soft targets for many reasons, including a lax security attitude and their tendency to use the latest technology.

 There are a number of specialised vendors offering tools to help conduct security awareness training, but it’s important to recognise that tools can help measure and deliver this awareness training.
 You will still need to build an effective content strategy for the overall program and ensure that this is kept up to date.